Anita Raj (academic): Research

 Raj's research interests include development and evaluation of sexual, reproductive and maternal-child behavioral health interventions for socially vulnerable populations; assessment of gendered, social and cultural vulnerabilities for sexual and reproductive health concerns, intimate partner violence, and child marriage; and measurement of structural and systems level gender inequalities in health.
 This work includes studies in South Asia, Sub-Saharan Africa, Russia and the United States.

 She is a research scientist trained in developmental psychology.
 Her research includes epidemiological and qualitative assessment of gendered, social, and cultural vulnerabilities, specializing in reproductive, maternal, neonatal, child, and adolescent health concerns across national settings; assessment of etiology and public health impact of gender inequities including early and child marriage, intimate partner violence and sexual assault, and son preference; development and evaluation of HIV, unintended pregnancy, and gender-based violence prevention interventions in low resource settings with socially vulnerable populations including minorities, people contending with problem substance use, and youth; and application of social and behavioral theories, including gender theories for measurement development and evaluation research.
 She is well known for her child marriage work in South Asia.
 In 2014 she was an invited panelist, asked to speak on child, early and forced marriage at the United Nations General Assembly in New York, NY.
+Raj has implemented her understanding of developmental psychology into current programs such as EMERGE and VEX, measuring data of how people in state- and nation-wide populations are progressing.
+Then, the observations are assessed, helping to determine the need for more beneficial programs within the area.